 - Wage and fixed income increases haven’t kept pace with the high cost of housing, low vacancy rates (2% across all rentals; 0% for shallow/deep subsidy)

-- A limited number of affordable housing options resulting in a 26% increase in homeless households between 2016-2018
+- A limited number of affordable housing options resulted in a 26% increase in homeless households between 2016-2018

 - Since 2000, renter households have seen an over 14% rise in monthly rent since 2000 with only a 6% increase in median renter income.

-We need your help, and when you become a landlord partner you make a commitment to ensuring that our citizens have opportunities to live and work right here in Scott County.
+We need your help, and when you become a landlord partner, you commit to ensuring that our citizens have opportunities to live and work right here in Scott County.